cornell-c2s2/ece5745_sec7/docs/index.md

 that supports Linux applications with a GUI such as X2Go, MobaXterm, or Mac Terminal with XQuartz.
 Once you are at the c2s2-dev prompt, source the C2S2 setup script, clone this repository from GitHub, and define an environment variable to keep track of the top directory for the project.
+Note that if you have your `.bashrc` set up to automatically source a setup script, you will have to disable it for this tutorial.

     % source setup-c2s2.sh
     % mkdir -p $HOME/ece5745